dtrelogan/react-formstate/docs/updatingFormState.md

   const context = this.formState.createUnitOfWork();
   const fieldState = context.set('name', newName);

-  // You should not perform required field validation in change handlers!
+  // DO NOT perform required field validation in change handlers,
+  // as the handler might not run before a form submission.
+  // That is, if your input element is tagged with 'required', for example
+  // <Input formField='name' required/>, then required
+  // field validation can run during a call to createModel upon submit,
+  // which calls validation blocks associated with inputs, but which DOES NOT
+  // call your change handler.
+Required field validation is the only
+  // type of validation that might be missed in this way if you code it into
-  // The change handler may never be called. fieldState.validate(); // call required field validation if (fieldState.isInvalid()) {
+  // your change handler rather than into your input element. fieldState.validate(); // call required field validation if (fieldState.isInvalid()) {
     context.updateFormState();